LiberTEM/LiberTEM/docs/source/app/holography.rst

 In addition to the capabilities demonstrated above, the :class:`~libertem.udf.holography.HoloReconstructUDF` class can take smoothness of sideband (SB) filter as fraction of the SB size (:code:`sb_smoothness=0.05` is default).
-Also :code:`precision` argument can be used (:code:`precision=False`) to reduce the calculation precision to :code:`float32` and :code:`complex64` for the output.
-Note that depending of NumPy backend even with reduced precision FFT function used in the reconstruction may internally output results with double precision.
+Also, the :code:`precision` argument can be used (:code:`precision=False`) to reduce the calculation precision to :code:`float32` and :code:`complex64` for the output.
+Note that depending of NumPy backend, even with reduced precision the FFT function used in the reconstruction may internally calculate results with double precision.
 In this case reducing precision will only affect the size of the output rather than the speed of processing.